cadillac-desert/wgen/README.md

 1. Once you have installed `R`, `Rstudio`, and `RTools` and have dowloaded or cloned the repository, you can open the R Markdown notebook titled `WeatherGenerator.rmd`.
 Run the first code chunk to instal all the dependencies listed in `R_sessionInfo.txt`.
 This code chunk only needs to be run one time, on the first simulation.

 2. Then, place your input files into the repository as indicated by the Repository section of this README.
-If you are planning to use the inputs provided in `wgen_input_example.zip`, you must paste the contents from this zip file into the base folder of this repository and allow the current `Data/` folder to be replaced by what is in the zip file.
+If you are planning to use the inputs provided from `wgen_input_example.zip` in [wgen_input_data](https://github.com/cadillac-desert/wgen_input_data), you must paste the contents from this zip file into the base folder of this repository and allow the current `Data/` folder to be replaced by what is in the zip file.

 3. Next, run the second code chunk of `WeatherGenerator.rmd`, this second code chunk represents `process.meteorology.R` which prepares input meteorology raw data required to be sent to the weather generator.